chzager/sbhowc/README.md

 Versioning does not follow the usual sequences, but versions are numbered after the year and month of their release.

 **You are welcome to contribute.** :heart:

-If you want to clone this repository, please note that submodules are used.